okapi-01/okapi-01/README.md

 ## Hi there 👋

+- I'm currently learning a double major in English and Computer Science.
+- Looking forward to participating in the Github society!

 <!--
 **okapi-01/okapi-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.